wduquette/joe/jug/src/patterns.md

 ## List Patterns

 We've seen many list patterns in the above examples.
-Syntactically, a list pattern is simply a list of patterns that matches a `List` of values.
+Syntactically, a list pattern is simply a list of patterns that matches a [[joe.List]] of values.
 The matched list must have exactly the same number of items as the list pattern, and each subpattern must match the corresponding item.